ticofab/blog/content/projects/tomtom/index.md

 Tech aspects aside, TomTom is one of my best professional experiences to date.
 It was that magical phase where youth and novelty made every atom in my body love the company and my colleagues.
 I have wonderful memories of TomTom.

-It was my first experience in a young, vibrant company.
-My first experience in a new country.
+It was my first experience in a young, vibrant company in a new country.
 Some of my closest friends in Amsterdam come from that period.
 I even run the charity Dam Tot Damloop with the company!

 {{< figure src="damtotdam1.jpg" width="1280" >}}